-How Does Your Grocery Store Differentiate Its Wild-Caught American Shrimp?
+Does Your Local Grocery Store Accurately Label Its Shrimp?

 Over the years, the American Shrimp Processors Association and Wild American Shrimp have encouraged consumers to look at the front and back of packages of shrimp in grocery stores.
 We want people to make sure they are buying wild-caught American shrimp and not imported, farm-raised shrimp.
 Some imported brands use Americanized brand names and package designs that often lead people to believe that the products are wild-caught and American, so it’s important to look closely.

 As part of our effort to stay aware of trends in retail packaging and merchandising, our team visits grocery stores from time to time.
-We recently visited a Rouse’s Market in Mississippi and were pleasantly surprised at what we saw and learned.
+We visited a Rouses Market in Mississippi and were pleasantly surprised at what we saw and learned.

 Since most people look at the price label, even if they don’t look for a Wild American Shrimp logo or wild-caught American designation, they are much more likely to notice these words on the price label.